ConcealNetwork/conceal-core/README.md

 ![image](https://github.com/TheCircleFoundation/conceal-assets/blob/master/splash.png)

 # Conceal Core (CLI)
-Latest Release: v5.0.0
+Latest Release: v5.0.4
 Maintained by The Circle Team.

 ## Information
-Conceal is a free open source privacy protected peer-to-peer digital cash system that is completely decentralized, without the need for a central server or trusted parties.
-Users hold the crypto keys to their own money and transact directly with each other, with the help of a P2P network to check for double-spending.
-Conceal has a decentralized blockchain banking in its core and instant untraceable crypto messages that can be decrypted with recipient`s private key.
+Conceal is a decentralized banking platform with encrypted messages and own privacy protected cryptocurrency.

+Conceal is based on the Cryptonote protocol and runs on a secure peer-to-peer network technology to operate with no central authority.
+You control your private keys to your funds, you control your destiny.
+Conceal Network is accessible by anyone in the world regardless of his/her geographic location or status.
+Our blockchain is resistant to any kind of analysis.
+All your CCX transactions and messages are anonymous.
+Conceal Network provides an instant secure, untraceable and unlinkable way of encrypted communication - crypto messages.

+Conceal is open-source, community driven and truly decentralized.
+No one owns it, everyone can take part.

 ## Resources
 - Web: [conceal.network](https://conceal.network/)